-This report from the Low Income Oversight Board (LIOB) is submitted to the State of California Legislature with recommendations on how to facilitate enrollment between low-income customer assistance programs and how the California Lifeline third-party administrator contract can be expanded per Senate Bill (SB) 1208 (2022, Hueso).
+This report from the Low Income Oversight Board (LIOB) is submitted to the State of California Legislature with recommendations on how to facilitate enrollment between low-income customer assistance programs and how the California Lifeline third-party administrator (TPA) contract can be expanded per Senate Bill (SB) 1208 (2022, Hueso).
 SB 1208 tasked the LIOB with submitting a report to the Legislature by June 30, 2023 "regarding the opportunity and process for expanding the third-party administrator contract used for the Universal Lifeline Telephone Service (ULTS) program, or establishing a similar new contract, to include water, gas, and electric utility service for purposes of facilitating enrollment between low-income assistance programs, minimizing privacy and data sharing concerns, and expediting eligibility verification processes."

 The LIOB created an SB 1208 Subcommittee tasked with developing recommendations and drafting the report for the full board to vote for adoption.
-Over eight subcommittee meetings from January to June 2023, the SB 1208 Subcommittee reviewed the administrative structure of the Lifeline program, strategies to promote the co-marketing of CARE and ESA programs, and data sharing to facilitate streamlined enrollment in low-income utility discount program offerings of regulated energy and water utilities.
+Over eight subcommittee meetings from January to June 2023, the SB 1208 Subcommittee reviewed the administrative structure of the Lifeline program, strategies to promote the co-marketing of California Alternate Rates for Energy (CARE), Family Electric Rate Assistance (FERA), and Energy Savings Assistance (ESA) programs, and data sharing to facilitate streamlined enrollment in low-income utility discount program offerings of regulated energy and water utilities.

-The LIOB is recommending actions and strategies to advance current enrollment systems for low income, or "income-qualified," programs across the state, with a particular focus on CPUC-regulated energy, water, and telecommunications programs, organized into short- and long-term strategies.
+The LIOB is recommending actions and strategies to advance current enrollment systems for low income, or "income-qualified," programs across the state, with a particular focus on California Public Utilities Commission (CPUC)-regulated energy, water, and telecommunications programs, organized into short- and long-term strategies.
 Recommendations are aimed at improving the facilitation of enrollment between income-qualified CPUC programs, including the expansion of the TPA contract for ULTS program in the following four areas.